Caring for Wood Outdoor Furniture

 Because softwood is more porous and more likely to suffer damage, a gentle cleaning approach is best.

 - Dust the surface with a dry cloth to remove dirt and dust.

 - Using a mixture of warm water and dish soap, lightly scrub with a sponge.

 - Make sure to move along the grain rather than against it to prevent damage.

 - Rinse the furniture with a hose on a light setting, wipe off excess water with a towel and allow the pieces to air dry.

-The process for cleaning hardwood furniture is similar to the one above, but you can be a bit less delicate thanks to the more durable grain.
+The process for cleaning hardwood furniture is similar to softwood, but you can be a bit less delicate thanks to the more durable grain.
 You may want to use a soft-bristle brush rather than a sponge for a deeper clean, or even a wire brush for stubborn spots.
 For mold or mildew, you can also use white vinegar and water to help lift the stain.

 Dining Set with Wood Table